liaud77/my-web/_portfolio/tutorial/How-to-move-from-Firefish-to-Mastodon.md

 ---
-title: "How to move from Firefish to Mastodon"
-author: "Audrey Li"
+title: "Tutorial"
+excerpt: "This is a step-by-step guide of account migration from Firefish to Mastodon.
+Target readers are Fediverse users who are unfamiliar with different Fediverse projects."
+collection: portfolio
 date: "2024-03-17"
-collection: portfolio
-permalink: /files/how-to
 ---

+# How to move from Firefish to Mastodon

-This tutorial guides you to migrate your current Firefish account to a new Mastodon account.
+> This tutorial guides you to migrate your current Firefish account to a new Mastodon account.
+>
 Results:

 In your current Firefish account: